jedrzejratajczak/Scanner-simulator/README.md

 * Assign or unassign card and reader
 * Shutdown server remotely
 * Shutdown terminal
-* Writing and reading server backup on start and shutdown based on *.txt files
+* Writing and reading server backup on start and shutdown, based on *.txt files

 To-do list:
 * Signing in session of terminal